Want to learn more about this at Kettering Health?

 We offer treatment and services catered to your needs—with you in mind.
 Your breast cancer treatment options may include the following:

-At Kettering Health, our experienced team includes surgeons, oncologists, imaging specialists, and other specialty trained professionals who are here to support you along your journey to overcoming breast cancer.
+We’re committed to providing you with confident, careful, and comprehensive At Kettering Health, our experienced team includes surgeons, oncologists, imaging specialists, and other specialty-trained professionals who are here to support you along your journey to overcoming breast cancer.